-- 3.2.2 Second line of defence: The Risk and Governance Board (RGB) meets monthly and retains oversight of risk management, including the management of the fraud risk.
+- 3.2.2 ET retains oversight of risk management, including the management of the fraud risk.
 It provides guidance and challenge to the first line on the management of fraud, bribery and corruption risks and tests compliance with the counter-fraud policies.
-The Audit and Risk Committee receives regular reports on counter fraud activity, incidents and whistleblowing referrals. - 3.2.3 Third line of defence: The fraud risk is considered when developing the annual audit plan, which incorporates a yearly audit on financial controls as standard.
+The Audit and Risk Committee receives regular reports on counter fraud activity, incidents and whistleblowing referrals. - 3.2.3 Third line: The fraud risk is considered when developing the annual audit plan, which incorporates a yearly audit on financial controls as standard.
 The risk of fraud is actively considered as part of individual audits and Internal Audit can have a role in investigating incidents of fraud, bribery and corruption or can act as a resource to those investigating such incidents.
 The external auditor's annual review of financial checks and balances and validation testing provides a further deterrent to fraud.
 Both Internal and External Audit report into the Audit and Risk Committee. - 3.3.
 The ICO is committed to regularly reviewing our approach to tackling fraud and corruption and horizon scanning to increase the ICO's awareness of emerging fraud risks such as those associated with digital and cyber security. - 3.4.
 The ICO is committed to working together with, and exchanging information with, other local and national agencies in full compliance with the General Data Protection Regulation (GDPR) in order to detect and prevent fraud. - 3.5.
 The table in Annex C sets out responsibilities for managing the risk of fraud, bribery and corruption.